 - Played with in a strip from Inside The Gamer's Studio.
 Whit, the host, is interviewing Vincent Valentine about his role in Advent Children film.
 Vincent quotes the trope, but Whit says he can live with it.
 Vincent whispers something in his ear and immediately shoots him dead.
 A "Retry" screen appears, and Whit starts again from when he asked the question.

-- In "Big Boogey Adventure", the movie for The Grim Adventures of Billy & Mandy, Billy asks his future self what he is going to have for lunch on Thursday.
+- In "Big Boogey Adventure", the movie, Billy asks his future self what he is going to have for lunch on Thursday.
 His future self replies with the trope name.

 - In the first episode of Godzilla: The Series, Nick says this word for word when Major Hicks asks who hacked right into Con Ed's satellites, which was the resident Playful Hacker, Randy.